xy-241/CS-Notes/content/Computer Organisation/Processor/Register.md

 - Maintains a reference point within the current [[Address Space#Stack Frame]]
 - **At the beginning of a function (prologue)**, the Frame Pointer is typically set to the current value of the [[#Stack Pointer]], establishing the base of the current stack frame
 - **Throughout the function:** The FP remains relatively unchanged, offering a stable reference point

+### Control & Status Registers (CSRs)
+- There are multiple such registers in the [[CPU]], the main purpose is storing information about the current state of the processor or device
+- CSRs are typically used to control various aspects of the processor's operation, such as interrupt handling, memory management, and power management etc

 ## MIPS Registers
 ---